 NOTE: Some websites are leery about businesses offering scholarships in exchange for links and then failing to deliver to the students.
 To help curb this practice, especially among law firms, some websites maintain a much stricter review process prior to awarding a link.

 Translation – These types of links are very valuable, especially if they can be obtained from local educational institutions.
 They’re much more difficult to obtain than a directory or sponsorship link because there’s more work involved in setting them up and properly executing the campaign.
-However, the work required to launch successful scholarship campaign is well worth the backlink benefits that your law firm will receive, not to mention the additional scholarship content your firm will acquire to help expand its digital branding footprint.
+However, the work required to launch a successful scholarship campaign is well worth the backlink benefits that your law firm will receive, not to mention the additional scholarship content your firm will acquire to help expand its digital branding footprint.

 QUALITY SCORE = 9 out of 10

 Government Websites – These types of links are generally the most difficult to obtain.
-Local government links are especially valuable when attempting to rank a website for the respective geographic region and can make an immediate impact on search placement.
+Local government links are especially valuable when attempting to rank a website for your respective geographic region and can make an immediate impact on search placement.

 Translation – The harder it is to obtain a link, the more valuable the link is.
 Google recognizes which links are easier to obtain and “grades” those links accordingly.
 And as far as “grades” are concerned, one high-grade link is worth far more than multiple low-grade links.
 Remember, when it comes to link building, quality is what matters most, and higher-quality links should always be sought before time and attention are given to low-grade links.